 Those who are committed to YouTube Music should try out the ad-free service for an indefinite period.

 Why YouTube Will Overtake Spotify as Music’s Bankroller?

-The company has already developed in-house apps for smartphones and tablets, like YouTube Music, YouTube Red, and YouTube Kids.
-Now the company plans to launch the new service later this year.
+The new service will probably cost money, but it will be free to use at first.
+YouTube has already made some other apps for phones and tablets, like YouTube Music, YouTube Red, and YouTube Kids.
+Now they’re going to make this new music app too, and it will come out later this year.

 Music sharing from YouTube’s Music app seems to be sending regular YouTube links instead of shared videos.